var-github/var-github.github.io/api/readme.md

 export default async function handler(req, res) {
 }
 ```
-After your code to set status of call
+Your entire code will be called by a POST method, therefore to set status use

+res.status(200) or res.status(500)

+To send some message along with status

+res.status(200).json(\<Pass any json data here>);